I’m surprised just how easy it is to use an iPad or an Android tablet as a second monitor with Ubuntu 22.04 LTS and above.

-We have GNOME developers to thank for this.
+GNOME developers are to thank for this.

 Let’s look at how to set it up.